-They say that crossing breeding has obliterated ‘indica’ and ‘sativa.’
-Is it time for a vocabulary upgrade?
+They say that cross breeding has killed ‘indica’ and ‘sativa.’
+What’s left?

 Redefining Our Understanding of a Powerful Plant Ally

 Many people hold an understanding of wines that runs a lot deeper than it simply being red or white.
 There are infinite possibilities when it comes to appreciating fine wine.
 Cannabis, for its part, is not so dissimilar.
 But because it was illegally cultivated for the better part of a century, our understanding of it hasn’t kept pace.

 The linguistically restrictive forms of identification still catch many consumers.
 From strain names to the indica/sativa debate, it seems that just like the legalization movement, our understanding of cannabis is on the precipice of becoming something much wider and deeper.

 Almost everyone refers to cannabis by its strain name.
 But the biologists among us know that plants don’t have strains — biologists only divide bacteria and fungi by strain.
 Now of course, we’re not all biologists.
 Yet, somehow, this became the adopted method of discerning different cannabis varieties, and it still sticks.

 Nowadays, consumers often use the term strain to refer to a cultivar of cannabis.
 A phenotype, and not specifically a genotype, defines a cultivar.
 The latter is the underlying genetic encoding for a particular trait.
 Meanwhile the former defines the physical manifestation of that underlying encoding.

 Adapted to their geographic location, landrace cultivars are cannabis varieties that evolved over millennia in isolation.
 Generally considered to have more balanced levels of compounds, these exhibit some notable effects that scientists easily group and quantify.
 It’s easy to see how our abstracted and simplistic view of varieties came to be as we evaluated the effects of landrace strains.